Frequently asked questions

 If you have met your deductible for the year then your session cost will be whatever your copay is.
 (Usually on the front of your card.)
 You can find out how much your deductible is and if you have met it on your insurance company's web site or by calling them.

 If you have not met your deductible then your charge will be whatever my contracted rate is for that insurance company.
 It will not be more than $100 and in some cases will be less.
+For some policies the deductible does not apply for counseling so that you just pay your copay.

 I am glad to file insurance for you.
 However in order to file I have to give you a mental health diagnosis.
 If you have questions about this, feel fee to talk with me about it.